drmytek/HX35/README.md

 * Firmware #5.401: ADC scaling factor for MAG organs added (limited potentiometer range), should be at 120 for MAG organs and 100 for other
 * Firmware #5.401: Fixed Equalizer parameter order

+Please update DSP to 01.12 or 11.12 first before attempting firmware or FPGA updates!

+Click "Start DFU" in HX3.5 Editor's "Update/Finalize Panel" to start DFU Update.
+Firmware #5.4 only works with DSP #01.12 resp. #11.12 and vice versa.
+See **Update Notes** above!

 Common firmware and EEPROM files for all products **now contained in HX3.5 Editor 5.4 ZIP** from now on - no need to download UPDATE ZIPs separately if not using SD Card for updates.

-Please update DSP with USB connection by clicking "Start DFU" in HX3.5 Editor's "Update/Finalize Panel" as well as firmware file.
-Firmware #5.4 only works with DSP #01.09 and #11.09 and vice versa.
-See **Update Notes** above!

 <b>10/13/2018</b> Firmware 5.301, Scan Driver #17